 We have partnered with numerous local companies to enhance your race-day experience.
 We also have a dedicated race manager who brings years of knowledge and expertise as a race director to make sure your training and competition goes smoothly.
-During the race, hydrate with Louisville Pure TapTM from the Louisville Water Company and Powerade® from our local Coca-Cola® bottlers.
-After you cross the finish line, be sure to join us for our post-race Urban Bourbon Bash that will include tastings from the Jim Beam portfolio of bourbons along with a selection of other Kentucky bourbons, pizza, beer, Kentucky burgoo and a three-hour concert by the Louisville Crashers, the region's premiere pop rock party band.
+During the race, hydrate with Louisville Pure Tap® from the Louisville Water Company and Powerade® from our local Coca-Cola® bottlers.
+After you cross the finish line, be sure to join us for our post-race Urban Bourbon Bash that will include a selection of Kentucky bourbons, pizza, beer, Kentucky burgoo and a three-hour concert by the Louisville Crashers, the region's premiere pop rock party band.
 Check our website urbanbourbonhalf.com for more information.